wekan/sps/example/docs/1/wekan.md

 * This documentation respects the [sps formalism](https://github.com/soohwa/sps) (sps card)
 * The purpose of this sps card is only for testing wekan and is obviously not suitable for production.
 * This sps card install a full stack mongodb nodejs wekan.
-* These installation was tested on a Debian Wheezy 64 bit and [Devuan](https://devuan.org/) Jessie 64 bit inside VirtualBox (yes, the same script with the same packages for both)
+* This installation was tested on a Debian Wheezy 64 bit and [Devuan](https://devuan.org/) Jessie 64 bit inside VirtualBox (yes, the same script with the same packages for both)

 ## Requirements